 Membership & Invitation to Join

 • No. Membership to PBK is by invitation only.
 Students are selected each year based on membership criteria.
-Those who are eligible will be notified via email in spring.
+Those who are eligible are notified via email in spring (February/March).

 • The offer to join Phi Beta Kappa is extended to undergraduate students (Juniors and Seniors) who are pursuing a liberal arts degree (major), which includes a BA conferred at any school at the University and/or a BS conferred only through the Dornsife College of Letters, Arts and Sciences.
 A minor is not considered for eligibility.

-Students must have a USC minimum cumulative undergraduate GPA of 3.9 at the time of invitation (late January or early February).
-Invitations are extended after Fall semester grades have been posted.
+Students must have a USC minimum cumulative undergraduate GPA of 3.9 at the time of invitation.
+Invitations are extended in Spring, after Fall semester grades have been posted.

 Additional requirements can be found on the Phi Beta Kappa National website: PBK Membership Requirements.
-The local chapter adheres to the national organization’s guidelines and stipulations.
+The USC chapter adheres to the national organization’s guidelines and stipulations.

 • Phi Beta Kappa alumni associations exist in many areas of the United States, and membership is open to anyone elected to Phi Beta Kappa.
 The associations exist to foster friendship and learning in their communities, and they provide a means for members to continue their active affiliation with the Society after graduation.